A segregated reduced order model of a pressure-based solver for turbulent compressible flows: The compressible Navier-Stokes equations

-In the Favre Averaged Navier-Stokes (FANS) equations, all the variables (density $\rho$, pressure $p$, velocity $\bm{u}$, total energy $e_0$, temperature $T$ and internal energy $e$) are decomposed into an averaged part and a fluctuating one as follows:
+the laminar Prandtl number $Pr$ is given by: $Pr = \frac{C_p\mu}{\lambda}$.
+To close these equations it is also necessary to specify an equation of state.
+Assuming air to be an ideal gas, the following relations are valid: Being $R$ the gas constant, $C_v$ is the constant volume, and $C_p$ means specific heat at constant pressure, $\gamma$ is the adiabatic index, $e$ the internal energy, and $T$ the temperature.
+In the Favre Averaged Navier-Stokes (FANS) equations, all the variables (density $\rho$, pressure $p$, velocity $\bm{u}$, total energy $e_0$, temperature $T$ and internal energy $e$) are decomposed in an averaged part and a fluctuating one as follows:

 Superscript $\tilde{\square}$ indicates the Favre averaging which correspond to a density weighted Reynolds averaging $\overline{\square}$.
 Given a certain variable $\Phi(t)$, we have: